Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 #####  <a name="withParameters" id="withParameters"></a>Query With Parameters

-You will note that the the SELECT queries above each have an associated _WITH_ clause.
+You will note that the SELECT queries above each have an associated _WITH_ clause.
 The _WITH_ is used to specify special instructions for the execution of the query, and the items specified in the _WITH_ clause are sent to the connector.
 The following _WITH_ clause parameters are defined as part of this connector.

 - `code` (String) -- This specifies the code to run.